-Killen Station has 12 groundwater monitoring wells, 9 of which have been polluted above federal advisory levels based on samples collected between July 25, 2016 and October 05, 2017.
-Groundwater at this site contains unsafe levels of lithium, boron, molybdenum, cobalt and sulfate.Site description
+Killen Station has 12 groundwater monitoring wells, 9 of which have been polluted above federal advisory levels based on samples collected between July 25, 2016 and September 05, 2019.
+Groundwater at this site contains unsafe levels of lithium, boron, molybdenum, sulfate and cobalt.Site description

-Dayton Power and Light Company’s Killen Power Plant is located in Adams County, OH, along the banks of the Ohio River.
-DPLC began operations at Plant Killen in 1982 with a single, 618 MW coal-fired unit.
+Dayton Power and Light Company’s Killen Power Plant was in Adams County, Ohio along the banks of the Ohio River in Manchester.
+DPLC began operations at Plant Killen in 1982 with a single, 618-MW coal-fired unit.
 On June 1, 2018, DPLC officially retired Plant Killen, moving their energy interests towards wind and solar projects.
 Plant Killen operates two onsite coal ash disposal units: Killen Station Bottom Ash Pond and Killen Station Fly Ash Pond.
 Both ponds storing CCR material are regulated under the CCR-rule.
-You can find the industry reported data here.
-For more information on Killen Power Plant, see EIP’s 2019 National Coal Ash report: Coal’s Poisonous Legacy.